-In line with regulatory requirements, all customers of the Bank are risk rated in terms of products, services, geographical location/jurisdiction, country and delivery channel.
-At onboarding, prospective customer is risk rated by the Bank's Software, Customer Risk Rating Solution as low risk, medium risk or high risk.
+In line with regulatory requirements, all customers of the Bank are risk rated in terms of nature of business/employment, geographical location/jurisdiction, country, products and account types.
+At onboarding, prospective customer is risk rated by the Bank's as low risk or medium risk or high risk depending on the outcome of the assessment.
+Also, the risk rating is adjusted periodically as a result of due diligence carried out.

-Relationship with Law Enforcement Agencies and Regulatory Authorities:
+Relationship with Law Enforcement Agencies and Regulatory Authorities

-The Bank takes it as a responsibility to maintain cordial relationship with law enforcement agencies and regularly responds to enquiries by CBN, NDIC, NFIU and other regulatory bodies and Law Enforcement Agencies in order to fight all financial crimes, money laundering and terrorism financing and proliferation of weapons of mass destruction.
+The Bank takes it as a responsibility and commitment to co-operate with Law Enforcement Agencies and regularly responds to enquiries by CBN, NDIC, NFIU and other regulatory bodies and Law Enforcement Agencies to facilitate the fight against all financial crimes, money laundering, financing of terrorism financing and proliferation financing of weapons of mass destruction.

-Monitoring of transactions:
+Monitoring of Transactions